sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-14-the-hardship-of-virtue-is-less-than-the-suffering-of-hell-or-the-efforts-of-the-saints.md

 ---
 published: true
+title: >-
-title: The hardship of Virtue is less than the suffering of Hell, or the efforts of the Saints
+  The hardship of Virtue is less than the suffering of Hell, or the efforts of the Saints
 archiveSlug: sinnersguide00luis
 archivePage: '281'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 172
 ---

 > But let us suppose that the path of virtue is sown with difficulties and hardships.
 Will this prove that you ought not to walk in it?
 Oh! no.